HoGentTIN/linux-training-hogent/modules/firewall/020-summary.md

 In this chapter, we discuss how to manage firewall rules on modern Linux distributions.
 We will focus on `firewalld`, which is the default firewall management tool on *Enterprise Linux* and is also available on *Debian* systems.

+Before we begin, a short remark on terminology.
+When **allowing traffic through a firewall**, people sometimes call this **opening the port**.
+This is not technically correct.
+In TCP/IP, an open port means that there is a process that is bound to a network socket, either as a server or as a client, identified by a port number.
+For example, if you have a web server listening on port 443, that port is said to be open.
+However, if the server is not running, but you configure the firewall to allow traffic on port 443, this does not result in the port being open.
+The port is still closed because there is no process listening on it.